 When it comes to pulling teeth, it’s better not to prolong tooth extraction or risk a situation potentially worsening.

-The oral and maxillofacial surgeons at Innovative Implant & Oral Surgery of Feasterville, PA are specialists in tooth extraction as well as follow-up procedures.
+The oral and maxillofacial surgeons at Innovative Implant & Oral Surgery in Feasterville and Newtown, PA are specialists in tooth extraction as well as follow-up procedures.
 For example, missing teeth could cause remaining teeth to shift over time, affecting your bite and ability to chew.
 For that reason, your dentist may recommend filling the gap with an implant, fixed bridge or denture.
 Contact us today to discuss all your options to maintain – and improve — your beautiful smile.

 - Healthline, “Tooth Extraction: Costs, Procedure, Risks & Recovery,” https://www.healthline.com/health/tooth-extraction